TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 ### Code optimisations that'll help enhancing lambda from a reliability standpoint

-We had to ensure we're handling errors gracefully plus having some retry mechanisms for transient errors.

-╰┈➤ We had to ensure we've incorporated some error handling mechanisms within our function logic, This will make sure we're preventing any potential errors/ issues from cascading down, --> Errors can be gracefully handled by our lambda, --> Application's stability ++ 👍
+╰┈➤ We've incorporated some error handling mechanisms within our function logic, This will make sure we're preventing any potential errors/ issues from cascading down, --> Errors can be gracefully handled by our lambda, --> Application's stability ++ 👍

 ╰┈➤ We felt it would be necessary for our critical lambda - "SendMessageHandler" to recover from transient/ temporary errors, for instance, network communication errors, or DB Operations, This way we'd be increasing the probability of a successful message delivery.

 </br>

-> Because, it'll *re-attempt* the operations multiple times, befor it's considered failed
+> Because, it'll *re-attempt* the operations multiple times, before it's considered failed.

 </br>